Nuitka/Nuitka/Developer_Manual.rst

   Looking at the "SELECT_METACLASS" it should become an anonymous helper function.
-In that way, the optimization process can remove choices at compile time, and e.g. inline the effect of a meta class, if it is known.
+In that way, the optimization process can remove choices at compile time, and e.g. in-line the effect of a meta class, if it is known.

   This of course makes most sense, if we have the optimizations in place that will allow this to actually happen.